A'ja Wilson, Breanna Stewart among WNBA players in 2022 MVP race

 - Candace ParkerLiveTodayTomorrowvs--|

-A'ja Wilson, Breanna Stewart among WNBA players in 2022 MVP race originally appeared on NBC Sports Bayarea
+A'ja Wilson, Breanna Stewart among WNBA players in 2022 MVP race originally appeared on NBC Sports Washington

 The WNBA regular season is quickly coming to a close and before we know it, postseason play will be in full swing.
 Around the same time, the league will award one player with the honor of most valuable player.